top of page

 Hold the pace.
 Stretch the range.

-The Distance Walk-back: Speed Focus drill teaches you to maintain fast, clean hits even as the target shrinks with distance.
-Instead of slowing down to stay accurate, your goal is to shoot confidently at speed — while watching for the point where your control breaks down.
+This variant of the distance walkback drill challenges your ability to keep a fast, controlled cadence while target size effectively shrinks with distance.
+Instead of easing off as the yardage grows, you cycle through 5-10-15-10-5 yards and deliver five fast, accountable rounds at each step.
+Instead of slowing down to stay accurate, your goal is to shoot confidently at speed, while watching for the point where your control breaks down.

 Why this drill matters: